BlackMetalz/blackmetalz.github.io/content/k8s-networking-p2.md

 ```

 ### Cilium Observability: Hubble
-- There are many way to enable Hubble and Hubble UI, so i won't talk details in here.
+- There are many ways to enable Hubble and Hubble UI, so i won't talk details here.
 - View network flows in real-time: `hubble observe`
-- Port forward to use hubble UI: `kubectl port-forward -n kube-system svc/hubble-ui 12000:80`
+- Port forward to use Hubble UI: `kubectl port-forward -n kube-system svc/hubble-ui 12000:80`
 ![alt text](images/2025/01/20th_1.png)
-- As you can see, very useful for Observability, debugging and tracing!, even more it show which packet get dropped so we can have idea where to check, at this point it is caused by CNP (Cilium Network Policy)
+- As you can see, very useful for Observability, debugging, and tracing!, even more, it shows which packets get dropped so we can have an  idea of where to check, at this point, it is caused by CNP (Cilium Network Policy).
 ![alt text](images/2025/01/20th_2.png)

 - For CLI mode which i prefer for debugging xD